Holland House, Cardiff

 Holland House, formerly called Julian Hodge House, is a high-rise hotel on Newport Road near the centre of Cardiff, Wales.
 Originally an office block, the 197.83 ft building has 15 floors and is the tenth tallest building in Cardiff.

 History

-The building

-The building was constructed in 1968 by the Welsh financier Julian Hodge (1904 –2004) and was named Julian Hodge House.
-It was later called the Julian S. Hodge Building.
+The building was constructed in 1968 by the Welsh financier Julian Hodge (1904 –2004).
+It was named Julian Hodge House, and later the Julian S. Hodge Building.
+It was built as an office block, with occupants including Lloyds TSB Bank.